hyperfield/yt-channel-downloader/README.md

 ## Change Log

+### What's New in version 0.4.8

+- **FFmpeg installation verification**: Implemented a check for FFmpeg’s presence on the system, as it is required for media downloads.
+While the Windows installer already handled this by installing FFmpeg if missing, the source code version lacked this verification.
+(Contributed by [arvinnick](https://github.com/arvinnick)).

 ### What's New in version 0.4.6

 - **Thumbnail downloads**: Added checkbox in Settings to enable thumbnail downloads for each video link.
-(Contributed by [dsasmblr](https://github.com/dsasmblr).
+(Contributed by [dsasmblr](https://github.com/dsasmblr)).

 ### What's New in version 0.4.5